ianno/pyco/README.md

 containing the same information in ASCII friendly format.

 ### SCP 24
 If you are looking for the code used for our SCP submission, look [here](https://github.com/ianno/pyco/tree/scp24).
-A reproducibility package is being built but that branch contains code and generated data, and that should be sufficient to reproduce results.
+That branch contains code and data generated from the experiments, and that should be sufficient to reproduce all the results of the paper.
 That branch is substantially different than the rest of this repo, and some commands referenced in this README might not work.

 ### FACS 2016